cucumber/cucumber-ruby/CONTRIBUTING.md

 The short version is:

 - Find the appropriate repository
-- Make sure there is not already an issue or pull request that deals with your bug or request
+- Try to check there is not already an issue or pull request that deals with your bug or request
+- Explain your issue and include as much details as possible to help other people reproduce your problem or understand your request
 - Consider submitting a pull request if you feel confident enough
-- Explain your issue and include as much details as possible to help other people reproduce your problem or understand your request

 You can find more details for each of these steps in the following sections.